baldurk/renderdoc/docs/getting_started/faq.rst

 Where can I get the source to RenderDoc?
 ----------------------------------------

-RenderDoc is licensed under the MIT license and the source is available on |github_link|.
+RenderDoc is licensed under the MIT license and the source is available on `GitHub <https://github.com/baldurk/renderdoc>`_.

 What are the requirements for RenderDoc?
 ----------------------------------------